 Personalized, Competency-Based Learning for All Kids

 Graduation isn’t the end of learning, and a foundation of personalized competency-based learning prepares today’s students to become lifelong learners.
-From Vision to Reality: Personalized, Competency-Based Learning for All Kids is designed to help school districts take steps toward personalized, competency-based learning, and equip leaders with support to do this critical work.
+From Vision to Reality: Personalized, Competency-Based Learning for All Kids is designed to help school districts take steps toward personalized, competency-based learning.

 “For the population of students in my district, we have so many students at a variety of levels,” said Joshua Black, principal at Strom Thurmond High School in Edgefield County School District in Johnson, South Carolina.
 “Personalized learning helps raise everyone up.”

 Marianne Beja, a teacher in Edgefield County School District for more than 34 years who now serves as an instructional coach for her district, feels similarly about the potential for personalized learning to meet the needs of every student.